benschw/benschw.github.io/_drafts/2015-12-10-microservices-in-php-with-fliglio.markdown

 <!--more-->

+_(See also my post about [Testing PHP Fliglio Microservices with Docker](/2015/12/2015-12-14-testing-php-fliglio-microservices-with-docker/).)_

 Before we go any further, grab a copy of the demo application [here](https://github.com/fliglio/rest-gs).

 	git clone https://github.com/fliglio/rest-gs.git

-This demo requires [memcache](http://us2.php.net/manual/en/memcache.installation.php) to serve as a light weight database (don't count on your data from this app being durable!), so either make sure thats installed (along with [apache](https://httpd.apache.org/) or [nginx](https://www.nginx.com/) and the appropriate version of php).
+This demo requires [MySQL](https://www.mysql.com/) to back the todo entries (along with [apache](https://httpd.apache.org/) or [nginx](https://www.nginx.com/) and the appropriate version of php).

-If that sounds like a pain in the ass, the demo repo [comes with tools](https://github.com/fliglio/rest-gs/tree/master/docker) to get running fast with [Docker](https://www.docker.com/).
+If that sounds like a pain in the ass, you can also use [Docker](https://www.docker.com/).
+The demo repo comes with a [Makefile](https://github.com/fliglio/rest-gs/blob/master/Makefile) to easily run Fliglio services in a Docker container.

 ## Run The App

 Let's just use Docker.

-	cd rest-gs
+_(If you're on OS X, make sure your have [docker-machine installed and running](https://docs.docker.com/mac/started/).
+On linux, you just need [Docker installed](https://docs.docker.com/linux/started/).)_

-	make docker-build
+	make run

+This will pull down the [Docker](https://www.docker.com/) image [fliglio/local-dev](https://hub.docker.com/r/fliglio/local-dev/) and run the app in a container.
+It's spitting out logs to stdout and will keep running until you hit `CTRL+c`.

+With that going, open a new terminal and run:

-	make docker-start
+	make migrate

-Docker has a bunch of flags and things to remember, so I scripted it into a [Makefile](https://github.com/fliglio/rest-gs/blob/master/Makefile).
-Nothing too exciting is happening though: after running `make docker-start` you'd have a container hosting the `rest-gs/web` on port 80 with nginx and php5-fpm (along with memcache).

-So now you should be able to see it work:
+This will apply the database migrations for the app (see [db/migrations](https://github.com/fliglio/rest-gs/tree/master/db/migrations)).

+Now you try out the app:

 	$ curl -s -X POST localhost/todo -d '{"description": "take out the trash", "status": "new"}' | jq .

+{% highlight json %}
 {
-	  "id": "5669d68a8430b",
+  "id": "1",
   "status": "new",
   "description": "take out the trash"
 }
+{% endhighlight%}

-	$ curl -s localhost/todo/5669d68a8430b | jq .
+	$ curl -s localhost/todo/1 | jq .
+{% highlight json %}
 {
-	  "id": "5669d68a8430b",
+  "id": "1",
   "status": "new",
   "description": "take out the trash"
 }
+{% endhighlight%}

 Cool!
 Let's look at the code now.